crneff84/questions-and-answers/README.md

 ## Known Bugs

-Update Answer is currently not storing updated answer data to database.
+Update answer function is currently not storing updated answer data to database.

 ## Prerequisites